 As far as ASV scans are concerned, that’s your work done until the end of the quarter.
 But it’s not the end of patching!
 The bad guys don’t take a break, and so neither can you.

 For everyone dealing with card payments, vulnerability management needs to be a BAU process.
 At even the smallest merchants, you need to be installing vendor security updates as soon as you can safely get them onto your systems.

-Where can I find an ASV?
+How do I find an ASV?

 Working with an ASV is basically mandatory for PCI DSS compliance.
 The bad news is that you can’t just use any old security consultant who claims he knows how to use OpenVAS for this purpose.
 You must use a vendor approved by the PCI Security Standards Council – hence them being called Approved Scanning Vendors.

 The good news is that there is now a broad range of ASVs to choose from.
 Compared to many IT security-related services, the prices for basic scanning service are typically quite reasonable.
 Many of these ASV companies also provide other security services, and some are QSACs too.
 So if you find one you’re happy working with for your initial ASV scans, this can be a good way to interview them for a bigger part in your IT world.

 As you’re required to use an Approved Scanning Vendor, the PCI Security Standards Council maintains a searchable directory of approved vendors.
 When you look at the list, you’ll note that many of these are Global, but some only serve specific regions.
 There are registration requirements for each region, so make sure you find one that can actually serve your needs.